ArthurSonzogni/chromiumos-platform2/featured/rust-client/README.md

 ## Generated bindings

-The build script, `build.rs`, generates bindings to `../c_feature_library.h` at build-time.
+The build script, `build_buildings.sh`, generates bindings to `../c_feature_library.h`.
-Those bindings are then inlined into `src/platform.rs`.
-Any changes to `../c_feature_library.h` will automatically be propagated when this library is built.
+Whenever breaking changes are made to `../c_featured_library.h`, this build script must be rerun to generate new bindings to the C library.

 ## Running the examples on DUT